josephcmk/git-github/README.md

 # git-github
-This is for tutoria purpose .
+This is for tutorial purpose .